Market Position Statement Purpose

 Local and National Landscape

-Sutton is ambitious: we want all of our residents to make informed choices about their lives, to stay active, to live well independently and to stay safe.
+Locally Sutton is ambitious: we want all of our residents to make informed choices about their lives, to stay active, to live well independently and to stay safe.

 Our aspiration is that the residents of Sutton are supported to start well, live well and age well through a more personalised and joined-up approach to the delivery of health and care services in Sutton.

-The Care Act 2014 provides the framework for how Adult Social Care works, placing more importance on information and advice, prevention and market shaping.
+Nationally the Care Act 2014 provides the framework for how Adult Social Care works, placing more importance on information and advice, prevention and market shaping.

 Sutton has a duty to facilitate a diverse, sustainable high quality market for its residents, including those who pay for their own care and to promote efficient and effective operation of the adult care and support market as a whole